FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorControl.md

 ## Lab - Motor Control

-- Run drivetrain motors at a commanded velocity.
+- Run drivetrain motors using Velocity control.
 Tune feedforward.

 - Drive using MotionMagic.

+- Run drivetrain motors using Position control from a Gyro.

 ### Drive using Velocity Control
 Velocity control is used to drive a mechanism at a set velocity.
 In this mode the controller will try and maintain the velocity regardless of the torque put on the motor.
 In this task we'll use velocity control to drive each wheel of a drivetrain at a specified velocity.
 The controller should maintain this velocity regardless of the mass of the robot or the friction against the wheels.
 However, this will be constrained by the battery power or the motor's capabilities.